 Staff is asked to reasonably know the conditions in country to advise students in avoiding any in-country “hot spots” or reported outbreaks.
 However, staff cannot be expected to know the local conditions or relative risk of all potential travel destinations inside or outside of their national borders.

-Students will be asked to follow all Covid Smart protocols when on independent travel, and to self-quarantine on their return if they suspect they may have been in close contact with an infected person/s.
-For summer and fall 2021 programs, the expectation is that all students will overnight at their program’s location.
+Students will be asked to follow all COVID Smart protocols when on independent travel, and to possibly self-quarantine on their return if they suspect they may have been in close contact with an infected person/s.

-- Breaks in Programming – CIEE will eliminate long weekends and breaks to discourage student travel.
+- Breaks in Programming – CIEE will work to reduce long weekends and breaks to discourage student travel.

 CIEE COVID-19 Response Protocol